45 Drought Tolerant Plants For Dry Climates

 hardiness-zones hardiness zones 4 to 9

 Although trumpet vine is native to the humid southeastern United States, it does surprisingly well as part of a xeriscape garden.
-A well-established plant is drought-tolerant and does well in hot, dry locations.
+A well-established plant tolerates drought and does well in hot, dry locations.
 This perennial climbing vine has bright orange flowers.

 During extended dry periods, give it an occasional hearty drink of water.
 The long, tubular, deep orange flowers attract hummingbirds.

-Trumpet vine is tolerant of many growing conditions and will spread by underground runners and self-seeding.
-This is also a vigorous climbing vine and needs some sort of upright structure upon which to grow.
+Trumpet vine tolerates many growing conditions and spreads by underground runners and self-seeding.
+This vigorous climbing vine needs some sort of upright structure upon which to grow.
 Trumpet vine can grow up into a tree, along a fence or wall, or over an arbor or trellis.

 Turquoise Tails Blue Sedum